 On Christmas Eve, Seth visited the site.
 Cris Renteria and his painting crew were preparing the custom fabricated walnut butcher block tops with epoxy glazing.
 Cris stated the glazing may take several coats as it has a tendency to fisheye as it dries because it is so thick and does not spread evenly on the first coat.
 Subsequent coats will fill in any imperfections.
 Seth asked Ken, Senior Project Manager, to check on it over the weekend.

 Seth commented to Cris, “I am truly proud of the business man you’ve become.
 There are very few people your age that can negotiate large commercial contracts, value engineer with builders, offer pricing options for our clients, and actually perform the work themselves!”
 Cris responded, “Thanks Seth, I really do appreciate that coming from you, in all honesty you and your dad have been real role models for my dad and me!
 You guys were able to grow to a point that I’m sure very few people thought you were going to grow to!
 It is really some serious motivation!”
 Seth thanked Ken and Cris for their help and attention to detail – that the project looked really great, and wished all a Merry Christmas.

 The second day of the New Year, Ken stated that the project would be turned over to the owner the following Monday, and that the health inspection was scheduled for the day after.
-This first Urban Cookhouse in Georgia opened on Saturday, January 9, 2016 with Seth partaking of their great food and making these comments, “Go Eat Atlanta!
+This first Urban Cookhouse restaurant in Georgia opened on Saturday, January 9, 2016.
+Seth was in attendance to partake of their great food and made these comments, “Go eat Atlanta!
 I offer a huge thanks to Ms. Logan Elder at SRS Real Estate for being kind enough to recommend Chandlee and Sons to her client.
 If you own a business and want top notch representation, call Ms. Logan and her group who represent the best and the brightest.
 She is a mover and a shaker in Georgia.
 Also, cheers to our Senior Project Manager, Ken Rybnikar, for an incredible finished project.
 A page has turned until the next Urban Cookhouse.”